What

 |

-| Registration documents filed by
+| Registration documents filed by Advisors

-Federal Advisors are public records available to prospective clients and all citizens.
+on the IARD System are public records available to prospective clients and all citizens.

-will be posted in the future.
+Industry Regulatory Authority [FINRA].
 In addition, the SEC and most State regulators respond to

 citizen inquires about the disciplinary history of any RIA in their jurisdiction. |